solareon/aoc-excel-2021/README.md

 # Day 14
 Giant letter snakes.
 Part 1 consisted of some elegant XLOOKUP() and LAMBDA() magic filled across a few rows then some COUNTIF() to find the answer.
 Part 2 reveals that Excel won't let you put more than a 32767 characters into a single cell or CONCAT().
 This required a rethinking of the solution where a lookup table is made and then SUM() is combined with (FILTER) to determine the number of combinations created per step.
 Span this out 40 columns then do a SUMIF() over the last column with a +1 to account for the most common character being the same as the last character of the initial input (sneaky sneaky).
 I added a part 1 solution check in the second method as a sanity check.

+# Day 15
+Find a path through a grid.
+Much pasting and lots of LAMBDA() and arrays yields a result.
+Part 2 goes from 100x100 to 500x500 pushing the limits of Excel and the memory in my desktop.
+The resultant files are too large to post but I will paste the formula here that does the heavy lifting if Excel ever opens the file again.

+# Day 16
+More limits of excel.
+I build a half way working state machine to look through the packets but somewhere my logic is screwed up.
+Shelving this one for now too.